Job Management

 3. Check that you have the current savepoint, and that your FlinkDeployment is deleted completely

-4. Modify your FlinkDeployment JobSpec and set the initialSavepointPath to your last checkpoint location
+4. Modify your FlinkDeployment JobSpec and set initialSavepointPath to your last checkpoint location

 5. Recreate the deployment